bardiotmarin/MoneyBand/README.md

 ## Need Help or Found an Issue? ❓

-- For discussions, info, and feature requests, use the [Discussion tab](https://github.com/bardiotmarin/MULTYBAND/discussions) or join our [Discord Community](#-join-the-MultyBand-community-on-discord).
+- For discussions, info, and feature requests, use the [Discussion tab](https://github.com/bardiotmarin/MULTYBAND/discussions)

 - F.A.Q., Alternatve Manual Setup, How To Update, other useful guides and more details inside the [Wiki](https://github.com/bardiotmarin/MULTYBAND/wiki)